 - Add the mushrooms and simmer for another 10 minutes.

 - Meanwhile, bring a small pot of water to a boil.
 Add the eggs and cook for exactly 7 minutes for a slightly runny yoke or 8 minutes for a soft yolk.
 Remove eggs from the pot and place in a bowl of ice water to stop the cooking process.
 After a few minutes, peel the shells off carefully and slice the eggs in half, lengthwise.
 Set aside.
+You can also make Soy Sauce Eggs instead.
+See link for recipe instructions.

 - Bring another pot of water to a boil.
 Add the spinach and cook for about a minute, until just wilted.
 Remove from pot and run under cold water to stop the cooking process.
 Drain and set aside.